Basic Workflows within Engine (Recap)

 Finally you create a conditional workflow, tying in the two sequence profiles with testing for the number of channels of audio.

-Here is a very short video that shows the above conditional workflow being created.
+Here is a very short video that shows a conditional workflow being created.
 We are testing the number of audio channels in the file.
-If there are two channels present, we run a sequence for Loudness Compliance in two channel files.
-If eight channels are present, we run a sequence for Loudness Compliance in eight channel files.
-If a four or sixteen channel file was used with this workflow, it would be rejected as having an incorrect number of channels.
+If there are two channels present, we run a workflow for two channel files.
+If four channels are present, we run a different workflow for for four channel files.
+We can continue and add workflows to be used if the source has eight channels, ten channels, and so on.

 In the above example, a single test is being done in each case, looking at the number of audio channels in the media file.
 Other tests are available, such as the following example that is configured around 8 channel files.